solvexia/solvexia-api-docs/examples/how-to-simple-python.md

 ### Make an API call

 Now we are ready to make an API call.
-To run the script against with your application credentials replace client_id, client_secret, environment url and process id.
+To run the script with your application credentials, replace client_id, client_secret, environment url and process id.

 ```python